romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

     size: Large
 ```

-With node selector we cant provide advanced expr like OR/NOT etc.But this can be done with Node Affinity.
+With node selector we can't provide advanced expr like OR/NOT etc.But this can be done with Node Affinity.

 Node affinity is an advanced concept of Node Selector .Example is shown below: